-Chemical/Biochemical process - biomass is used to generate biogas (Methane) and biofuel (biodiesel or bioethanol).
+Chemical/Biochemical process - This is where biomass is used to generate biogas (Methane) and biofuel (biodiesel or bioethanol).
 The biogas and biofuel are burnt (Thermal process) or used in either boilers or engines to generate energy.

-FIGURE 39: Biogas use in the Pacific
+FIGURE 37: Biogas use in Tuvalu